AntonChekhov/MECH309W2018/README.md

 # MECH309W2018
-This repository contains work for the MECH 309 Numerical Methods in Mech Engineering project
+This repository contains work for the MECH 309 Numerical Methods in Mech Engineering project Winter 2018